Global GreenTagCertTM GreenRateTM Level A Certified

 Image Credit: Australian Made

-37 years on, the Australian Made campaign continues to thrive.
-Certifying that goods have successfully met specific requirements and are of Australian origin, 93% of Australians reported that they preferred products with Australian Made’s signature green-and-gold triangular logo.
-According to the latest figures from Roy Morgan Research, four in five say buying Australian is important to them.
+39 years on, the Australian Made campaign continues to thrive.
+Certifying that goods have successfully met specific requirements and are of Australian origin, 84% of Australians would be more likely to buy a product if they knew it was locally made, and 72% are willing to pay more for Australian-made products, according to the latest 2025 Roy Morgan Research.

 Earning consumer trust and patriotic support, and guaranteeing that products have been made to the highest standards, the eye-catching Australian Made logo also serves as a potent sales and marketing asset for ‘genuinely Aussie’ brands.